AgileCyberSolutions/django-template/README.md

-# Django Template to be used by ACS
+# Django Template to be used in ACS